Jobs, Fellowships, Internships & Volunteers

 INTERNSHIPS

-Through these internship opportunities, you’ll learn first-hand about the Washington policy scene and gain hands-on experience in several possible areas, including government relations/public policy development, and communications/media relations.
-The National Center for Health Research is a non-profit think tank that makes a difference in the lives of millions of adults and children by 1) connecting with policy makers and decision makers on a national level to change public policy, 2) working closely with the national and international media to get our message out to the public., and 3) working with independent researchers from around the country to bring fair, unbiased and non-corporate-funded information to the public about timely health policy issues, such as the safety and affordability of medical products and treatments, improving public health, and so much more.
+Through these internship opportunities, you’ll learn first-hand about the Washington policy scene and gain hands-on experience in several possible areas, including government relations/public policy development, and communicating research information and other evidence with policy makers, media, and the public.
+The National Center for Health Research is a non-profit think tank that makes a difference in the lives of millions of adults and children by 1) connecting with policy makers and decision makers on a national level to change public policy, 2) working closely with the national and international media to get our message out to the public, and 3) working with independent researchers from around the country to bring fair, unbiased and non-corporate-funded information to the public about timely health policy issues, such as the safety and affordability of medical products and treatments, improving public health, and so much more.

 Our interns become part of our team by working on various projects such as:

-• Writing or co-authoring fact sheets, briefing materials, and letters to Congress and the Executive branch.
-Editing and assisting with our website, co-authoring reports, grant proposals, and journal articles.
+- Writing or co-authoring fact sheets, briefing materials, and letters to Congress and the Executive branch

 The following summer internships include stipends.
 If you are applying for a paid internship, specify which one in your cover letter.

 Janice Bilden Cancer Prevention internship: This intern will focus on reviewing new studies and updating our web articles to reflect the latest research on cancer prevention, including diet, exercise, and other health habits as well as avoiding dangerous exposures.
 This internship is limited to a graduate student or young professional with a graduate degree.
-Stipend is approximately $750/month for 3-6 months, depending on the hours available.
+Stipend is $500-750/month for 3-6 months, depending on experience and the hours available.

 Jack Mitchell Health Policy internship: This intern will focus on a range of health policy issues pertaining to the safety and effectiveness of medical and consumer products.
-Stipend is approximately $500/month for 3-6 months, depending on the hours available.
+Stipend is $300-$500/month for 3-6 months, depending on experience and the hours available.
 Preference is given to seniors, graduates, and graduate students.

-Omega Logan Silva internship: This intern will focus on women’s health.
+Susan Wood internship: This intern will focus on women’s health, with a focus on the safety and effectiveness of medical treatments.
 Preference will be given to seniors, graduates, or graduate students.
-Stipend is approximately $300-500/month for 3 months, depending on the hours available.
+Stipend is approximately $300-500/month for 3 months, depending on experience and the hours available.

-Topics for all the internships include cancer prevention and treatment, covid-19, the safety of medical treatments and products, women’s health, mental health, toxic exposures and other critical health issues.
+Topics for all the internships include cancer prevention and treatment, the safety and effectiveness of medical treatments and products, women’s health, mental health, toxic exposures, and other critical health issues.

-We are especially interested in at least one intern with a solid background in public health and/or biostatistics.
+We are especially interested in at least one intern with a solid background in public health and/or biostatistics and one who excels at explaining complex information to the public.
 To apply, please submit a cover letter and resume to info@center4research.org.

 Some comments from our 2023 interns: